 5. Sell your pre-compost

-Your bin full of fermented foodwaste is no longer waste…. it is a very valuable resource for gardeners, farmers and landscapers.
+Remember, your bin full of fermented food waste is no longer waste.
+It is now a very valuable resource for gardeners, farmers and landscapers.
 Get out into your community to connect with people who may benefit from your pre-compost.